Image Sequence encoding

 Prior to Depthkit version 0.6.0, encoding in FFMPEG was required for maximum quality, but now high-quality video encoding is built right into Depthkit exports.

-You can still use FFMPEG to encode to a custom video codec other than H264 MP4, or to mux audio into the video (see below).
+You can still use FFMPEG to encode to a custom video codec other than H264 MP4 for performant playback on certain platforms.

 Combined Per Pixel image sequences can be encoded in any video editing tool.
 However, some video editing tools may have resolution limitations or can exports with unintended color conversions.
 As a result, the following is a set of recommendation for FFmpeg, which is recommend for maximum control over your encoding parameters.